home rss search July 01, 2024

 How do I interpret the results ?

 Let's say we have a project with a 10 gigabit connection to the internet.
 10 gigabits per second is 1,250 megabytes per second.
-The web page designers are expecting the web server to concurrently encrypt and decrypt data to saturate the 10 gigabit connection.
-Let's also say 100% of our clients are going to be using the AES-128-GCM based cipher just to make it easier to compare numbers from the table above.
+The web page designers are expecting the web server to concurrently encrypt and decrypt enough data to saturate the 10 gigabit connection.
+Let's also say 100% of our clients are using the AES-128-GCM based cipher just to make it easier to compare numbers from the table above.

 We will need a CPU which can processes 1,250 MB/s of AES encrypted data per cpu core.
 Since we need to recieve (decrypt) and send (encrypt) data, the CPU should support at least two(2) CPU cores, each able to sustain 1,250 MB/s.
 From the test results above, any of the CPUs starting with the "AMD Opteron 6380" and faster would work perfectly as the "AMD Opteron 6380" can process 1,203 megabytes per second of AES data per CPU core.
 Note that the AMD Opteron 6380 is a 16 core CPU which leaves plenty of other CPU cores to do other work like network I/O, firewall rules or ZFS file system work.